-5 embarrassing ODI defeats for India against weaker opponents
+5 surprising ODI defeats for India against weaker opponents

 Over the years, Team India has established the reputation of being one of ODI cricket's powerhouses.
 Not only have they won 2 World Cups so far, they have also given the format some of its best players in the likes of Sachin Tendulkar, MS Dhoni and Virat Kohli among others.